 11th Grade: Turning Toward the Future

-Regularly scheduled as well as impromptu class meetings are used to communicate college search information.
+Regularly scheduled meetings are used to communicate college search information.
 Students and their parents are prompted through the following steps:

 - Parents are invited to a meeting in the fall for an overview of the college search process.